 - Add an area to search for products.

-- Include an area to display the latest news, updates.
+- Include an area to display the latest news and updates.

 Designing the Rest of the Pages is the Next Step on our eCommerce Launch Checklist: